RafaelSantos025/Bruteforcer/README.md

 * The following command will bruteforce some hidden URL parameters in the target:

     ```./bruteforcer "https://www.example.com/create?^^=true" wordlist.txt```

+Note that when passing URLs as a parameter, the only request method that the program can perform is the GET method.

 <b>Passing an request file: </b>